 This feature discusses the discovery, recovery, and restoration of a one of a kind Polarex-Unitron Model 900 that is located at Delft University of Technology, Delft, Netherlands.
 To the best of my knowledge this is the largest refractor manufactured by Nihon Seiko…and the only one of its kind.
 It is a 225mm diameter, 3300mm focal length pedestal mounted photo equatorial weighing about 1200 lbs.
 All photos courtesy of the owner Alex Boot.
-Alex works at UT Delft and is also the owner of 2.4″, 3″, and 4″ Polarex Equatorial refractors.
+Alex is a Professor of Chemistry at UT Delft and is also the owner of 2.4″, 3″, and 4″ Polarex Equatorial refractors.

 According to Alex, “as I can remember, it was 2009.
 One of my Japanese students helped me set up my 4 inch pier model here outside for a look at a part of a solar eclipse.
 He told me his father worked at Nihon Seiko and told me there still was some equipment stored there that looked a lot as my 4 inch.
 I got the phone-number of his father, still working there, but not very willing to take a look in their basement storage.
 “If I was interested, I had to come to see for myself.”